Meghana430/Time-Series-Forecasting--ARIMA-Models/README.md

 The time-series data on several US states on Covid cases are posted on Canvas --- See "2020_Covid_Data.xlsx" on the course page (Class2).
 You can use it to train/test your models.

-Each member of your team is assigned to one US state --- see State_Assignment_Both_Sections.xlsx file in Class2 folder.
+Each member of your team is assigned to one US state

 Deliverable:

-Daily forecast from 1st Jan 2021 through 10 th Feb 2021.
+Daily forecast from 1st Jan 2021 through 10th Feb 2021.

 Suggestion: